does gatorade expire

 • Sediment or particles.

-If any of these signs are present, it’s best to discard the drink.
+If any of these signs appear, it’s time to throw the drink out.

 5. Performance Benefits